-1. Lecture quizzes and exams are self-paced.
-The exams will be made available at a time to be specified during lecture and must be completed during that specific time window.
-You will also be notified by e-mail to make you aware of the exact time schedule and deadline.

-2. Lab work must be completed each week during lab period.
+- 1. Lecture quizzes and exams are self-paced.
+The last exam must be completed by the last day of classes.
+You will be notified by e-mail the exact time of the deadline. - 2.
+Lab work each week during lab period.